Not only did the ICE guy, John Morton, say, nah, nah, nah, we're not going to take referrals from Arizona.

 They're giving Obama every bit of power they've had.

-All the other that uh health care, executive branch.
+All the other, healthcare, executive branch.

-The administration of Medicare, executive branch has it now.
+The administration of Medicare executive branch has it now.

 They're giving it all up.